jeffrmorton/earthsync/README.md

 ## Installation
 1. Clone or download the repository.
 2. Navigate to the project directory: `cd earthsync`
-3. Combine the setup scripts: `cat part1.sh part2.sh part3.sh part4.sh > setup_earthsync.sh && chmod +x setup_earthsync.sh`
-4. Run the setup script: `./setup_earthsync.sh`
-5. Start the application: `docker-compose up --build`
+3. Start the application: `docker-compose up --build`

 ## Usage
 - **Client Interface**: Open `http://localhost:3001`, log in or register, and view the interface.
 The left sidebar contains controls and a globe at the bottom showing detector locations.
 The main area displays a full-screen 3D spectrogram plot with accurate 0-55 Hz frequency range.
 Use the sidebar to switch between real-time and historical data, select a detector by ID, adjust settings, or toggle themes.
 The client connects to `http://localhost:3000` for API and WebSocket data.